 If you’re from the midwest you probably grew up with wild rice as a staple in the kitchen.
 We grew up eating delicious wild rice soup, wild rice casseroles, and porridge.

 Why is it that midwesterners are so familiar with wild rice?
-It’s because most wild rice is grown and harvested from freshwater lakes and rivers in Minnesota and Canada.
+It’s because most wild rice is grown and harvested from the Great Lakes region of North America (and much of it within the states of Minnesota and Wisconsin!) and Canada.
 Crazy, right?

 Another cool thing about wild rice is that wild rice tends to be a bit more expensive than other rice because it is HAND harvested.
 That’s right.
 Every grain of wild rice is shaken loose when it’s harvested.